Nicolaism

-Nicolaism (also Nicholaism, Nicolaitism, Nicolationism, or Nicolaitanism) was an early Christian sect mentioned twice in the Book of Revelation of the New Testament.
+Nicolaism (also called Nicholairufus, Nicolaitism, Nicolationism or Nicolaitanism) was an early Christian sect mentioned twice in the Book of Revelation of the New Testament.
 The adherents were called Nicolaitans, Nicolaitanes, or Nicolaites.
-They were considered heretical by the mainstream early Christian church.
-According to Revelation 2:6 and 15, they were known in the cities of Ephesus and Pergamum.
+They were considered heretical by the mainstream early Christian Church.
+According to Revelation 2:6 & 15, they were known in the cities of Ephesus and Pergamum.
 In this chapter, the church at Ephesus is endorsed for "[hating] the works of the Nicolaites, which I also hate"; and the church in Pergamos is rebuked: "So thou hast also some [worshiping in their midst] who hold the teaching of the Nicolaites".
+In the original Greek, they are called, in genitive, Νικολαϊτῶν (Nikolaïtōn).

-Several of the early Church Fathers mentioned this group, including Irenaeus, Tertullian, Hippolytus, Epiphanius, and Theodoret, stating that Nicolas the Deacon, one of the Seven, was the author of the heresy and the sect.
+Several of the early Church Fathers mentioned this group, including Irenaeus, Tertullian, Clement of Alexandria, Hippolytus, Epiphanius, and Theodoret, stating that Nicolas the Deacon, one of the Seven Deacons, was the author of the heresy and the sect.
+Other scholars, both ancient and modern, have questioned this connection and proposed alternative theories, and due to the scanty evidence, there is no consensus on their origin, beliefs or practices.

-Bible passages
+Biblical Passages

 The New Testament mentions the Nicolaites in the second chapter of the Book of Revelation.

-Bishop Isidore of Seville

-The last Western Church Father was Isidore of Seville, who finished the Etymologies, in the year 636 AD.
-In Book VIII titled "The Church and sects (De ecclesia et secta)" he wrote, "The Nicolaites (Nicolaita) are so called from Nicolaus, deacon of the church of Jerusalem, who, along with Stephen and the others, was ordained by Peter.
-He abandoned his wife because of her beauty, so that whoever wanted to might enjoy her; the practice turned into debauchery, with partners being exchanged in turn.
-Jesus condemns them in the Apocalypse, saying (2:6): "But this thou hast, that thou hatest the deeds of the Nicolaites."